-Keep in mind that just one attendee who introduces too much ambient noise can degrade the meeting experience for all attendees.
+Remember that just one attendee who introduces too much ambient noise can degrade the meeting experience for all attendees.

 1. Computer microphone and speakers

-Computer microphones can pick up a lot of background noise.
-Using your computer’s mic and speakers in a coffee shop will likely create a distraction during a Google Meet meeting.
+Computer microphones can pick up background noise and create an echo.
+For example, using your computer’s mic and speakers in a coffee shop will likely create a distraction during a Google Meet meeting.

 2. Apple AirPods & Google Pixel Buds